-The letter of credit was structured in two commitment tranches, the 2019 Credit Agreement, in an amount of \$400,000 and the 2021 Credit Agreement, in an amount of \$500,000.
+The line of credit was structured in two commitment tranches, the 2019 Credit Agreement, in an amount of \$400,000 and the 2021 Credit Agreement, in an amount of \$500,000.
 The 2019 Credit Agreement terminated in 2019.
 The 2021 Credit Agreement was amended, effective June 29, 2020, changing the expiration to June 28, 2021, and reducing the commitment fee from 36 basis points to 34 basis points.
 In lieu of maintaining the line of Credit, OCTA established and funded accounts under OCTA's Custody Account Agreement with approximately \$500,000 therefore eliminating the requirement to maintain the 2021 Credit Agreement.

 In connection with the rate reset of OCTA's 2017 TIFIA Loan (2021 TIFIA Loan), which occurred on September 9, 2021, OCTA prepaid the amount of funds drawn to date on the 2017 TIFIA Loan, plus accrued interest, totaling \$314,000 (Prepayment), to the United States Department of Transportation to close the transaction.
 OCTA secured a \$315,000 bridge loan from BANA to fund the Prepayment.
 The bridge loan was secured by executing the First Amendment to the Amended and Restated 2021 Credit Agreement (Agreement).
-There were no amounts drawn on the bridge loan as of June 30, 2021.
-The unused portion of the loan at June 30, 2021 is \$315,000.
+The bridge loan was repaid on September 30, 2021, utilizing proceeds from the \$662,820 Bonds Anticipation Notes (BAN 2021 Series) issued on September 29, 2021.
+OCTA issued the BAN 2021 Series as a short-term financing vehicle during the construction of the I-405 Improvement Project to create flexibility by cost-effectively delaying draws on and repayment of the 2021 TIFIA Loan until one year beyond substantial completion.
+The refunding did not result in a difference between the reacquisition price and the net carrying amount of the old debt.
+The transaction resulted in a reduction of debt service payments of \$274,577 over three fiscal years and an economic gain (difference between the present values of the debt service payments of the 2021 TIFIA Loan and BAN 2021 Series) of \$240,265.
+The amount outstanding under the BAN 2021 Series at June 30, 2022 is \$662,820.